Condiment: History

 Condiments were known in historical Ancient Rome, India, Greece and China.
 There is a myth that before food preservation techniques were widespread, pungent spices and condiments were used to make the food more palatable, but this claim is not supported by any evidence or historical record.
 The Romans made the condiments garum and liquamen, a similar and at times synonymous preparation, by crushing the innards of various fish and then fermenting them in salt, resulting in a liquid containing glutamic acid, suitable for enhancing the flavour of food.
 The popularity of these sauces led to a flourishing condiment industry.
 Apicius, a cookbook based on fourth and fifth century cuisine, contains a section based solely on condiments.

 Global uses

 When global trade was established, spices and seasoning were among the common commodities that were traded.
 Many of the popular spices from around the world were exchanged, giving rise to the usage of foreign seasonings in many cuisines.
 India, Asia, and China introduced basil, cardamom, cinnamon, clove, garlic, ginger, mace, mustard, nutmeg, onion, tamarind, and turmeric.
 The Mediterranean and Middle East countries introduced bay leaf, coriander, cumin, dill, fennel, fenugreek, rosemary, sage, sesame, and thyme.
+African countries introduced grains of paradise, selim pepper iru, ogiri, alligator pepper, ethiopian cardamom, piper guineense, prekese, njansang and calabash nutmeg.
 North America and Latin American countries provided allspice, annatto, chile peppers, chocolate, and sassafras.
 All of these spices and seasonings are used in traditional recipes from their respective originating countries.
 The development of many different dishes and cuisine around the world are dependent on the introduction of these foreign spices and seasonings.